ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 The following applies to all three types of individual moves.
 Additional details are in the following subsections for each type.

-The at-risk population is all simulants in the US.
+The at-risk population for individual moves is all simulants in the US.
 This at-risk population should be stratified by age group, sex, and race/ethnicity.
 On each time step, within each stratum, the corresponding migration rate **per person-year** should be applied to determine the simulants that should move with that move type.

-If the selected simulant is the reference person in a non-GQ household that they are leaving, the reference person of that household should be updated using the same procedure as if the moving simulant had died.
+If a simulant selected to move is currently the reference person in a non-GQ household, the reference person of that household should be updated using the same procedure as if the moving simulant had died (as described in the Mortality component).

-A new state and PUMA should be selected for the simulant according to the weights in the PUMA to PUMA flows input file **where the source_ST and source_PUMA columns match the simulant's current state and PUMA**, respectively.
+A new state and PUMA should be selected for the simulant according to the proportions in the "Destination PUMA proportions by source PUMA" input file **where the state and PUMA columns match the simulant's current state and PUMA**.
 (If the simulation's catchment area is only certain states/PUMAs, this file should be filtered to only the sources and destinations in the simulation catchment area.)

-If the simulant is employed and not moving into military GQ, they should change jobs, with the same procedure used for a spontaneous employment change event.
+If the simulant is of working age and not moving into military GQ, they should change jobs, with the same procedure used for a spontaneous employment change event.
 If the simulant is moving into military GQ, they should be assigned the military employer.

 New-household moves
 """""""""""""""""""

+In addition to the above logic common to all individual moves:

-Simulants selected for a new-household move should be assigned a new household_id not shared by any other simulants.
+The simulant should be assigned a new household ID not shared by any other simulants.
 Their address should also be assigned at random, in the same manner as at initialization.